elenaguilarv/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-This analysis uses a MapBox API and Leaflet styled map layers to illustrate the relationship between the location and frequency of seismic activity and tectonic plates using live GeoJSON data files.
+This analysis uses a MapBox API and Leaflet styled map layers to illustrate the relationship between the location and frequency of seismic activity and tectonic plates using GeoJSON data files.

 ### GeoJSON Data Sources:
 USGS Recorded Earthquakes (past 7 days)